 - Keep it as short as possible.
 Going over three or four words in the name is usually ineffective, and a simple title is nearly always better than a complex title

-This is why we paused in the middle of Hostinger’s checkout and setup process.
-You’re going to need this in mind when you get to the point where you can acquire your domain from Hostinger.
+Keep this in mind when you get to the point where you can acquire your domain from Bluehost.

 If you’re looking to build out your new blog’s online presence completely, you should also make sure that you can register social media accounts using your blog title at this stage as well.
 If your preferred title is taken on social media sites, you may want to rethink your choice, just not at the expense of sacrificing a good domain name for a worse one.
 You want consistency here, but the domain is the most important part of this process and the toughest to get what you want.